11 dead in two road mishaps in UP's Pilibhit, Chitrakoot | Business

 In Pilibhit, the accident occurred in the Neora area on the Pilibhit-Tanakpur road when a car carrying 11 people attempted to overtake another vehicle but lost control, crashed into a tree and plunged into a ditch, police said.

-Rescue operations lasted over an hour and a half, involving the use of a bulldozer to remove a fallen tree that had trapped the car following which passengers were extricated and rushed to a nearby hospital, said Superintendent of Police (Pilibhit) Avinash Kumar Pandey told PTI Videos.
+Rescue operations lasted over an hour and a half, involving the use of a bulldozer to remove a fallen tree that had trapped the car following which passengers were extricated and rushed to a nearby hospital, said Superintendent of Police (Pilibhit) Avinash Kumar Pandey.

 The deceased were identified as Munni (65), Manzoor Ahmed (60), Bahiuddin (55), Sharif Ahmed (60), Sahe Alam (35), and Rakim (11), the SP said.
 Three of the injured were referred to a more advanced medical centre, while two were discharged after receiving initial treatment, he added.